glanzz/snippets/README.md

 Import snippets of code from any git repository dynamically to your working repository.

 #### Use Cases
-- Control part of code without deployment just by development
+- Control part of code without deployment just by development.
+Version your config file and use it
+- Runtime import of utility functions from one repository for personal projects

 Easy Install: